A Majorization Order on Monomials and Termination of a Successive Difference Substitution Algorithm: General successive difference substitution - KSDS

 \\

 There is a fundamental question on the algorithm KSDS.
-That is, under what conditions does the algorithm terminates?
+Namely, under what conditions does the algorithm terminate?
 This question is very hard to solve.
-Quite recently, Yang and Yao ([4], [5]) get some results for the termination of SDS and NEWTSDS.
+Quite recently, Yang and Yao ([4], [5]) obtained some results about the termination of SDS and NEWTSDS.
+Their results lead to the following definition.

-{\bf Definition 2.5}\quad The algorithm KSDS is positively terminating if the output is "$f\in {\rm PSD}$" when input $f$.
-The algorithm KSDS is negatively terminating if the output is "$f\notin {\rm PSD}$" when input $f$.
-Otherwise, KSDS is not terminating.
+{\bf Definition 2.5.} The algorithm KSDS is positively terminating if the output is "$f\in {\rm PSD}$" for the input $f$.
+The algorithm KSDS is negatively terminating if the output is "$f\notin {\rm PSD}$" for the input $f$.
+Otherwise, KSDS is not terminating for~$f$.

-According to Definition 2.5, it is easy to get the following result.
+According to Definition 2.5, it is easy to get the following assertions.

-{\bf Lemma 2.1}\quad 1.
-The algorithm KSDS is positively terminating for an input $f$ iff, there is a positive integer $m$ such that all of the coefficients of polynomial are positive.
+{\bf Lemma 2.1} \begin{enumerate} \item The algorithm KSDS is positively terminating for an input $f$ if and only if there exists a positive integer $m$ such that all of the coefficients of the polynomial are positive.